open-telemetry/opentelemetry-swift/README.md

 ## Current status
 <!--Please note:
-Tracing spec follows version 1.0.1 and should be considered almost stable now.
+Tracing spec follows version 1.0.1 and should be considered stable.
-Metrics support is experimental, and the spec is still under development.
+Metrics support is in beta, and the spec is still not following latest approved spec.
-Semantic Conventions AND OpenTracing shim are also experimental.
+Semantic Conventions and OpenTracing shim are also experimental.
-Libraries only dependant on these experimental status include the experimental postfix -->
+-->

 Currently Tracing, Metrics and Baggage API's and SDK are implemented, also OpenTracing shim, for compatibility with existing Opentracing code.